cschladetsch/Doplhin/StudentExamScores/prompt.md

 # C++20 - Student Results Analysis

 Generate code that creates statistics for a group of students based on their exam scores.
+Use modern C++20 code.

 Each student is represented by a `struct` containing their name and a `std::vector<int>` of their exam scores.

 ## Requirements